jgm/pandoc/doc/customizing-pandoc.md

 or by putting the custom template in your user data directory (on linux and macOS, `~/.pandoc/templates/`).

+Note that in many cases you can avoid the need for a custom template by making use of the `--include-in-header`, `--include-before-body`, and `--include-after-body` options.

 For more information, see [Templates](/MANUAL.html#templates) in the pandoc manual.